zhengying-liu/autodl-contrib/README.md

 # Format Datasets for AutoDL Challenges
-We provide instructions and examples to format your own datasets for the [AutoDL](http://autodl.chalearn.org) challenges in the generic TF records format being used.
+We provide instructions and examples to format your own datasets in the generic TFRecords format used in [AutoDL](http://autodl.chalearn.org) challenge series.

 ## Quickstart